 “If you are flying in or out of the East Coast today or tomorrow, you are out of luck,” said Keith Gerr, a spokesman for industry researcher FlightStats.com.
 “Anyone transiting through major hubs like San Francisco, Chicago and Dallas-Fort Worth will experience high delays and cancels.”

 Chicago’s O’Hare airport, the nation’s second-busiest for passenger traffic behind Atlanta’s Hartsfield, had more than 450 flights scrapped today, chiefly because of Sandy, the Chicago Department of Aviation said in a statement.
 More than 100 were dropped at Midway airport, a base for Southwest Airlines Co.
-(LUV)
+(LUV:US)

 Among fliers stranded far from the storm’s path was Carolyn Treasure, a 23-year-old Harvard Medical School student visiting her boyfriend and family members over the weekend.
 Her Southwest flight to Boston was canceled late yesterday, and the earliest available return trip was Oct.
 31.

 “There’s nothing I can really do about it, so I’m studying for a big anatomy test and just riding it out,” Treasure said in a telephone interview.
 “I’m sort of worried this new flight home might get canceled, too.”

 Cancellations ahead of severe weather keep planes, passengers and crew members out of harm’s way, and let airlines position jets to restart flights quickly once the danger passes.
 While carriers save on fuel and maintenance in such cases, they still must pay crews and rebooking expenses, and some customers won’t reschedule their scrapped flights.

 U.S. airlines’ revenue loss from Sandy probably will be $100 million, said Michael Boyd, president of aviation consultant Boyd Group International Inc. in Evergreen, Colorado.